muhidabid/SoftReq/README.md

 ## 😋 How to contribute

 Have an idea?
 Found a bug?
-See how to contribute.
+See [how to contribute](/CONTRIBUTING.md)

 ## Further help